 In 2002 a University of Colorado Psychology Professor Joshua Correll undertook a study using a first person shooter video game to study police officer decision making with regards to the use of deadly force.
 In this game police officers were exposed to different individuals holding weapons and innocuous items.
 The object of this game was to determine how often these officers made the correct decisions i.e. shooting when they face a real peril to their lives.
-In this game which he later reported in an article titled “the police officers dilemma” the most common mistake these officers made was shooting a black person holding an innocuous object and not shooting a white person with a deadly weapon.
+In this game which he later reported in an article titled “the police officer’s dilemma” the most common mistake these officers made was shooting a black person holding an innocuous object and not shooting a white person with a deadly weapon.
 One might ask why, could America be inherently afraid of its black citizens?

 For the purpose of this article I would not go through all the instances reported in the news over the past few years when the blood of innocent African Americans has been shed in police efforts to enforce law and order.
 Most of us keep scratching our heads because these problems appears not to have an easy solution.
 The truth is that this is a problem that totally scares every person of color especially the young African American male creating a toxic culture of fear on both sides.

 The Sacramento County District Attorney’s office did not charge the two officers who shot an unarmed black man Stephon Clark in his grandma’s backyard.
 The reason for the decision was that the police officers involved were genuinely concerned for their lives and exercised appropriate judgement in shooting this young man.
 While I agree and really believe these officers may have been genuinely concerned for their lives, I would disagree with the Sacramento County district attorney’s office in it’s assessment that these officers exercised the appropriate judgement.
 The district attorney’s assessment of this situation must raise concerns among all men and women of color.